-[Coronavirus] Lockdown: EU officials lobbied by WhatsApp and Skype
+[Coronavirus] Lockdown: EU officials lobbied via WhatsApp and Skype

 Acumen, another Brussels-based lobby firm, said it was helping to fight the virus.

-The firm was handling "enquiries from various sources to help SMEs [small businesses] ... get funding to develop vaccines, diagnostics, and repurpose drugs to combat Covid-19, often on a pro bono basis," Acumen partner Elaine Cruikshanks said.
+The PR company was handling "enquiries from various sources to help SMEs [small businesses] ... get funding to develop vaccines, diagnostics, and repurpose drugs to combat Covid-19, often on a pro bono basis," Acumen partner Elaine Cruikshanks said.

 Public scrutiny